 - Spring Valley Village understands the expedited schedule within which HCCSD has had to develop the Draft SAP and greatly appreciates the work of the HCCSD staff in developing the Draft SAP. - Spring Valley Village does not support the overall distribution of the Harvey CDBG- DR Round One funds between Housing and Infrastructure.
 Spring Valley Village is aware that the distribution in the Draft SAP matches the distribution that was outlined by HUD in Federal Register, Vol. 83, No. 28, February 9, 2018.
 However, based on the actual Unmet Needs as reflected in Table 1, Summary of Unmet Needs in Harris County (outside the City of Houston), on Page 3 of the Draft SAP, the distribution is inversely disproportionate at its most basic level.
 Table 1 of the Draft SAP reflects that the percentage of Unmet Need for Housing is 20% while the percentage of Unmet Need for Infrastructure is 80%.
-However, the percentage of the County Program Allocation for Infrastructure is a mere 21%.
+However, the percentage of the County Program Allocation that has been designated for Housing is 79%, and the percentage of the County Program Allocation for Infrastructure is a mere 21%.
 Spring Valley Village strongly encourages the County to reallocate the distribution of the Harvey CDBG-DR Round One funds proportionately to match the actual percentage of Unmet Needs for both Housing and Infrastructure or, in the alternative, to split the County's allocation equally between Housing and Infrastructure.